not-forest/TAIL-Bootloader/README.md

 1. To compile: make compile
 2. Run in QEMU with gdb debugging: make run
-3. Run in QEMU without gdb (interrupts are shown): make run_int
+3. Run in QEMU without gdb (interrupts are shown): make run DEBUG=0